groonga/groonga/doc/source/reference/suggest/completion.rst

 How to update RK reading data
 -----------------------------

-Groonga requires registered word and its reading for RK search, so load such data in the advance.
+Groonga requires registered word and its reading for RK search.
+This section describes how to register a word and its reading.

-Here is the example to register "日本" which means Japanese in english.
+Here is an example to register "日本" which means Japan in English:

 .. groonga-command
 .. include:: ../../example/reference/suggest/complete/registered-word-japan.log